Stampy: YouTube career

+Minecraft

+"Crazy Golf Course" is one of the oldest episodes of the Stampy's Lovely World series, uploaded on 22 September 2012.

 Garrett launched his second channel, the Stampylonghead channel, on 29 July 2011.
 He began making Minecraft Let's Play videos in 2012, including his most popular series, Stampy's Lovely World.
 Garrett has described the channel as a "complete accident," saying his original aim was to become a video game journalist.
 He attributed some of his popularity to his then-daily upload schedule, saying that this ensured his audience knew they could return regularly to find new content to watch.
 In 2014, he reported to record, edit, and upload his videos himself, while delegating his business affairs to Maker Studios.
 The Stampylonghead channel was once mistakenly terminated by YouTube in December 2013 due to false reports of community guidelines violations.
 After widespread campaigning under the Twitter hashtag "#savestampy" began to trend, the channel was reinstated a day later.
 Garrett attended San Diego Comic-Con for the first time in 2014.

 On 25 April 2015, Garrett launched a spin-off edutainment YouTube series, Wonder Quest, in collaboration with Maker Studios.
 The series is told through Minecraft and is designed for educational use in classrooms.
 American author Jordan Shapiro praised the show for demonstrating the educational potential of Minecraft.
 Garrett, upon being asked if he would be interested in transitioning to television, stated that he was happy remaining on YouTube.
 Garrett was a featured panellist at Minecon in July 2015.
 He attended Minecon again in 2016.
 In September 2015, Garrett signed a two-book deal with Egmont Publishing.
 Stampy's Lovely Book, released on 22 October 2015, is a children's activity book themed around Stampy Cat.
 Stampy's Lovely Book was followed by a sticker book titled Stampy Cat: Stick with Stampy! and released on 28 July 2016.

-In 2018, Garrett broke a Guinness World Record for the fastest time to make and display ten cakes in Minecraft, which he did in three minutes and 51 seconds.
 In October 2018, Garrett announced he would be taking a break from his Minecraft content to spend more time writing books.
 He returned briefly in 2019, with the release of episode 658 of Stampy's Lovely World, "Mirror World".
 The series returned to a weekly upload schedule on 19 August 2020.
 On 21 October 2023, Garrett released the final episode of Stampy's Lovely World, titled "Thanks For Watching".
 The video marked the end of the 823-episode series, and it received 1.7 million views in a day.
 Garrett stated that although his personal channels would be inactive following the series' conclusion, he would continue working on his podcast The Bonus Points.
+The Bonus Points would continue to produce episodes until the end of 2025.

+Other ventures

+In 2018, Garrett broke a Guinness World Record for the fastest time to make and display ten cakes in Minecraft, which he did in three minutes and 51 seconds.
 In January 2024, Garrett was hired by 4J Studios to help develop a video game called Reforj, using their new proprietary voxel engine called Elements Engine.